-Considering security complexity helps to design sub-systems to support actors that might be in danger not achieving some security constraints, and therefore put in danger the overall security of the system.
+Taking into account security complexity helps to design subsystems to support actors that might be in danger not achieving some security constraints, and thus put in danger the overall security of the system.
 This means, if an actor is overloaded with security responsibilities, some of the security constraints should be delegated to another existing actor of the system, or if this cannot happen, the developer should introduce another actor and delegate some of the security constraints of the "overloaded" actor.

 In order to be realistic, we need to take into account both the system and security complexity, where System Complexity is defined as the measure of the effort required from the dependee for achieving the dependum [7].
 This is necessary since it might be the case that an actor's security complexity is high, however since their system complexity is very low, they are capable of achieving all the security constraints.
-On the other hand, there might be cases where an actor's security complexity might be low but their system complexity is high and therefore they might not be able to achieve all the security constraints imposed to them.
+On the contrary an actor's security complexity might be low but their system complexity is high and this prevents them from achieving all the security constraints imposed to them.
 Thus, by taking into consideration both system and security complexity we can identify more precise the degree of achievement of the security complexity.

 In addition, an important factor in (realistically) calculating the overall complexity is time.
-It might be the case that an actor can achieve different (secure) goals sequentially, so in this case it would not be realistic to sum up the individual values of complexity in order to evaluate the overall complexity of the actor.
-Sum up all the different complexity values would be realistic only if all the goals should achieved at the same time.
+It might be the case that an actor can achieve different (secure) goals sequentially, so in this case is not realistic to sum up the individual values of complexity in order to evaluate the overall complexity of the actor.
+Sum up all the different complexity values will be realistic only if all the goals must be achieved at the same time.
 However, in the real world this will be more likely the case of an organization (department) in which different agents work, than the case of a single agent.